-- Adhering to the requirements of the risk assessment process and also ensuring they are aware of their own legal duty to follow procedures issued by the Council which are designed to protect their own and others health, safety and welfare; - Making full use of the appropriate equipment, personal protective equipment, all safety devices and be aware of the hazards within their workplace and be familiar with safe systems of work; - Reporting to their line managers any unsafe practices or systems of work, unsafe working conditions, damage to plant, machinery or equipment, accidents, incidents, near misses, ill health or violent incidents relating to their working environment and ensure familiarity with the arrangements for emergencies (fire, accident, injury, illness, first aid etc) and the action they should take; - Compliance with any statutory duties / inspections undertaken on equipment / tools and record them and ensure any defects are immediately reported to the line manager.
-Any defective equipment must be taken out of service, clearly marked / tagged and kept aside for repair; - Ensuring all accidents are reported using the on line accident report form, completed within 24 hours of the incident occurring and submitted to the Risk and Resilience Team.
-Where appropriate, advise the immediate supervisor of action required to prevent reoccurrence of any accident; For further advice or guidance contact the Risk and Resilience Team; - Where their contract of employment requires them to provide their own tools, to keep those tools in a safe condition, tested, inspected and fit for purpose; - All COSHH assessments must be task / activity based and reviewed.
+- Adhering to the requirements of the risk assessment process and also ensuring they are aware of their own legal duty to follow procedures issued by the Council which are designed to protect their own and others health, safety and welfare; - Making full use of the appropriate equipment, personal protective equipment, all safety devices and be aware of the hazards within their workplace and be familiar with safe systems of work; - Reporting to their line managers any unsafe practices or systems of work, unsafe working conditions, damage to plant, machinery or equipment, accidents, incidents, near misses, ill health or violent incidents relating to their working environment and ensure familiarity with the arrangements for emergencies (fire, accident, injury, illness, first aid etc) and the action they should take. cexhealth&safety@warrington.gov.uk - Compliance with any statutory duties / inspections undertaken on equipment / tools and record them and ensure any defects are immediately reported to the line manager.
+Any defective equipment must be taken out of service, clearly marked / tagged and kept aside for repair;

+- Ensuring all accidents are reported to their line manager for input onto the on line accident report form, completed within 24 hours of the incident occurring and submitted to the Community Safety and Resilience Team.
+Where appropriate, advise the immediate supervisor of action required to prevent reoccurrence of any accident; for further advice or guidance contact the Community Safety and Resilience Team; - Where their contract of employment requires them to provide their own tools, to keep those tools in a safe condition, tested, inspected and fit for purpose; - All COSHH assessments must be task / activity based and reviewed.
 The hierarchy of control measures should be considered by; Eliminating the risk by avoiding the use of certain processes and materials; Substituting for a less hazardous process / material; Combating the risk at source through engineering controls; Controlling the risk by designing suitable safe systems of work; Minimising the risk by using personal protective equipment which should only be used as a last resort;